-GENERAL OPERATIONAL DUTIES

-- Establish operating procedure with the Logistics Section for use of telephone, radio, computer and data systems.
-Make any priorities or special requests known. - Anticipate potential situation changes, such as severe aftershocks, in all planning.
-Develop a backup plan for all plans and procedures requiring off-site communications. - Determine and anticipate support requirements and forward to your EOC organizational supervisor. - Monitor your position activities and adjust staffing and organization to meet current needs. - Use face-to-face communication in the EOC whenever possible and document decisions and policy by using the Activity Log (ICS 214 form).
-See Appendix J: Activity Log (ICS 214) Form.

-Attend all relevant meetings.
-If you are unsure if you should be in a meeting, ask your supervisor or the meeting organizer.

-DOCUMENTATION AND REPORTS

-- Open and maintain a position Activity Log (ICS 214 Form).
-Make sure you note your check-in and check-out time on the Activity Log.
-See Appendix J: Activity Log (ICS 214) Form.

-- Maintain all required records and documentation to support the After-Action/Corrective Action Report and the history of the emergency/disaster.
-Document:

-- Messages received

-- Action taken

-- Decision justification and documentation
+Decision justification and documentation

-- Requests filled - EOC personnel, time on duty and assignments
+- Requests filled

-Precise information is essential to meet requirements for possible reimbursement by Cal OES and FEMA.

-- Review situation reports as they are received.
-Verify information where questions exist. - Ensure that your personnel and equipment time are recorded and a record of expendable materials used are provided to your EOC organizational supervisor at the end of each operational period. - Do NOT throw any paperwork (notes, memos, messages, etc.) away.
-This documentation can be used to support FEMA/Cal OES reimbursement. - Keep your EOC organizational supervisor advised of your status and activity and on any problem areas that now need or may require solutions. - Brief your relief at shift-change time.
+EOC personnel, time on duty and assignments cise information is essential to meet requirements for possible reimbursement by Cal OES and FEMA. Ц Review situation reports as they are received.
+Verify information where questions exist. Ц Ensure that your personnel and equipment time are recorded and a record of expendable materials used are provided to your EOC organizational supervisor at the end of each operational period.
+Do NOT throw any paperwork (notes, memos, messages, etc.) away.
+This documentation can be used to support FEMA/Cal OES reimbursement.
+Keep your EOC organizational supervisor advised of your status and activity and on any problem areas that now need or may require solutions.
+Brief your relief at shift-change time.
 Ensure that in-progress activities are identified and follow-up requirements are known.

-- Determine 24-hour staffing requirements and request additional support as required. - □ Keep up to date on the situation and resources associated with your position. - Request additional resources through the appropriate Logistics Section Unit.

-SHIFT CHANGE

-- Brief incoming personnel and identify in-progress activities that need follow-up. - Provide incoming personnel the next EOC Action Plan. - Submit completed logs, timecards, etc. to your EOC organizational supervisor before you leave. - Determine when you should return for your next work shift. - Leave contact information where you can be reached.

-DEACTIVATION

-- Ensure that all required forms or reports are completed and submitted to your EOC organizational supervisor prior to your release and departure. - Be prepared to provide input to the EOC After-Action/Corrective Action Report.
-(This will usually occur long after the EOC has been deactivated). - Determine what follow-up to your assignment might be required before you leave. - Deactivate your position and close out logs when authorized by your EOC organizational supervisor. - Leave contact information where you can be reached. - Additional Additiona Additiona Ad - □ Sign out with your supervisor and on the primary EOC organization/sign-in sheet.
+RES SOURCES Determine 24-hour staffing requirements and request additional support as required.
+Keep up to date on the situation and resources associated with your position.
+Request additional resources through the appropriate Logistics Section Unit.
+SHI FT CHANGE Brief incoming personnel and identify in-progress activities that need follow-up.
+Provide incoming personnel the next EOC Action Plan.
+Submit completed logs, timecards, etc. to your EOC organizational supervisor before you leave.
+Determine when you should return for your next work shift.
+Leave contact information where you can be reached.
+DE ACTIVATION Ensure that all required forms or reports are completed and submitted to your EOC organizational supervisor prior to your release and departure.
+Be prepared to provide input to the EOC After-Action/Corrective Action Report.
+(This will usually occur long after the EOC has been deactivated).
+Determine what follow-up to your assignment might be required before you leave.
+Deactivate your position and close out logs when authorized by your EOC organizational supervisor.
+Leave contact information where you can be reached.
+Maintain current status reports and displays.
+Sign out with your supervisor and on the primary EOC organization/sign-in sheet.

-SECTION SEVEN: POSITION CHECKLISTS
+SECTION SEVEN: EOC POSITION CHECKLISTS